 The Birth of Ethereum Classic

 The reversal of the Ethereum network was unprecedented in the whole history of cryptocurrencies.
-What Vitalik did indeed go against the main idea of blockchain, which implied the irreversibility of transactions
+What Vitalik did indeed go against the main idea of blockchain, which implied the irreversibility of transactions.

 On the contrary to any other projects, the community fully managed the project from the very beginning.
-A week after the official website was launched, the ETC was listed by Poloniex exchange, signifying that other crypto markets officially acknowledged the new cryptocurrency.
+A week after the official website was launched, ETC was listed by Poloniex exchange, signifying that other crypto markets officially acknowledged the new cryptocurrency.

 The Main Purpose of ETH and ETC

-Ethereum Classic, on the other hand, aims to provide a permissionless way to manage digital assets and enable money transfer by smart contracts in the same way that Ethereum did at its early stages.
+ETC, on the other hand, aims to provide a permissionless way to manage digital assets and enable money transfer by smart contracts in the same way that Ethereum did at its early stages.
 Unlike the father chain, ETC’s goal is to preserve the systems in the classic state without any significant changes.

 Technical Characteristics of Ethereum Classic

 When comparing ETC vs. ETH, it’s worth noting the following technical aspects of the first coin.
 Launched as a hard fork of Ethereum, its derivative Ethereum Classic bears the same characteristics that the platform had in its initial version.
-The platform is still relies oon smart contracts that automatically transfer funds from one party to another.
+The platform still relies on smart contracts that automatically transfer funds from one party to another.
 But only once the deal’s prescribed conditions are met.

 The new blocks of the network are generated with the Proof of Work (PoW) consensus algorithm.
 That miners receive rewards for their contribution.
 To initiate the transaction from one user to another, the sender must pay the gas fee to the network.